What is a Great Barrier Reef cruise like, and what are the world famous reefs like? And how do you spend your day on a Great Barrier Reef cruise?

 There are 1500 different fish on the reef and each has its own job in the system.
-Typical fish are the parrotfish, nemo and butterfly fish.
-They all have bright colours.
+Some of the most typical fish: parrot fish, nemo and butterfly fish.
+All fish on the Great Barrier Reef have bright colours.

 There are also many turtles on the reef.
 Turtles are reptiles and they need to breathe air.
-Below water they can hold their breath even five hours.
+Below water they can hold their breath as long as up to five hours.

-The sea was rocky and many of the passengers got seasick, above all kids.
-You should think about that and reserve some medicine in ahead.
-But since we have a boat back home we are used to waves and we didn’t mind them.
+The sea was rocky and many of the passengers got seasick, small kids above all.
+You should think about that and take some pills against that.
+But we didn’t have any problems, we have a boat at home and are used to waves.

 Agincourt Reef Pontoon

 This is what the platform looks like.
-There are stairs to get into the water and boats to bring you to the helicopter.
-You’re going to spend the whole day outdoors but there is some shelter which is good since the sun is very hot.
+There are stairs to get into the water and motor boats to bring you to the helicopter.
+We were going to spend the whole day outdoors but there was some shelter which was good since the sun always is very hot out on the sea.

 A buffet lunch was served in the afternoon.
 Buffet is good since everybody can find what they prefer.
 The rest of the day you could just choose your activities.
 Swim, snorkel, dive, take an underwater or helicopter tour or just relax on the platform.

 You can take a 10 min helicopter tour and see the reef from the above.
 We didn’t, since we happened to get a perfect view of the reef from the plane when we landed in Cairns.